Suchismita-Deb/LowLevel_HighLevel_SystemDesign/src/main/java/org/example/Design/OCP/OpenClosePrinciple.md

 Solution - Notification as an interface with one method send.
 Now the types of notification will implement the method and in the class we will use `List<Notification>`

-Similar one practic problem like `Report Generator` type PDF and Word. `Discount calculator` for Vehicle and Electronics. `Vehicle Insurance` like car or truck.
+Similar one practice problem like `Report Generator` type PDF and Word. `Discount calculator` for Vehicle and Electronics. `Vehicle Insurance` like car or truck.